 How to Save When You Ship Musical Instruments

 Using tools like our rate calculator can help you not only select the right carrier and shipping method but can save you shipping costs!
-ShippingEasy users also have access to UPS One Balance, which provides even more discounted UPS rates.
+ShippingEasy users also have access to affordable USPS and UPS rates.
 These rates will vary depending on the musical instrument being shipped, how it’s packaged, and which carrier and service are selected, but these discounts will definitely add up.

 Conclusion